UCI Adult Dataset or Census Income¶

 Hyperparameters¶

-This sets the the superset of hyperparameters with their default values that can be used by the model, by setting them in the context.
+This sets the superset of hyperparameters with their default values that can be used by the model, by setting them in the model.Store.

 See the demo/main.go file for how to add a flag to allow setting them from the command line.